lowRISC/opentitan/hw/ip/csrng/doc/_index.md

 An optional stream of additional data may follow, such as seed material for an `instantiate` application command.
 For the `generate` application command, the obfuscated entropy will be returned on the `genbits` bus.
 This bus also operates like a FIFO, and the receiving module can provide back pressure to the `genbits` bus.
-There is one instance of a firmware application interface, and uses the TL-UL registers.
+There is one instance of a firmware application interface, and it uses the TL-UL registers.
 For more details on how the application interface works, see the Theory of Operations section above.

 In general, users of the application interface are either firmware or some hardware module entity.